Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Shafts are waves.

-Jew's harp ("on a mound, on a jew's harp") - perhaps from "Worg" - a clearing overgrown with tall grass; mowed, open place in the forest.
+Vargan (“on the mound, on the vargan”) - perhaps from “worg” - a clearing overgrown with tall grass; mowed, open place in the forest.

-Variukha, Varvara is a Christian saint, whose day was celebrated on December 4, according to Art.
+Varyukha, Varvara - a Christian saint, whose day was celebrated on December 4 according to Art.
 Art.

-Introduction - introduction, a Christian holiday in honor of the Mother of God (November 21, O.S.).
+Introduction - introduction, Christian holiday in honor of the Virgin Mary (November 21, O.S.).

 Vedrina - from the word “bucket” - clear, warm, dry weather (not winter).